armaanhammer/lock-challenge/design_log/Step_1_Appendix.md

 >     return stream;
 > }
 > ```

 ###### Question from above youtube video:
 What does this do?
 Says it is a constructor definition.
-Occures inside of a struct.
+Occurs inside of a struct.
 > ```C++
 > Vector2(float x, float y)
 >     : x(x), y(y) {}